 Water Resources: Water bodies (streams, rivers, lakes, wetlands) occurring in the project area are noted in the Vegetation Control Prescription.
 As conservation and avoidance measures, only spot and localized treatment with Garlon 3A (Triclopyr TEA) would be used within a 100-foot buffer up to the water's edge of any stream containing threatened or endangered species.
-Trees in riparian zones would be selectively cut to include only those that will grow into the minimum approach distances of the conductor at maximum sag; other trees would be left in place or topped to preserved shade.
+Trees in riparian zones would be selectively cut to include only those that will grow into the minimum approach distances of the conductor at maximum sag, other trees would be left in place or topped to preserved shade.
 Shrubs that are less than 10-feet-high would not be cut where ground to conductor clearance allows.
 No ground-disturbing vegetation management methods would be implemented, thus eliminating the risk for soil erosion and sedimentation near the streams.
 For location information, see the Vegetation Control Prescription.

-Endangered Species Act and Magnuson-Stevens Act: Pursuant to its obligations under the Endangered Species Act (ESA), BPA has made a determination of whether its proposed project would have any effects on any listed species.
-A species list was obtained for federally-listed, proposed, and candidate species potentially occurring within the project boundaries from the United States Fish and Wildlife Service (USFWS).
-Based on the ESA review conducted, BPA made a determination that the project would have "No Effect" for all ESA-listed species and designated critical habitat under USFWS' jurisdiction, except marbled murrelet, Oregon spotted frog and critical habitat, bull trout and critical habitat, and Dolly Varden.
-USFWS agreed with these findings in a Biological Opinion (#01EWFW00-2018-F-0790) dated 08/10/2018.
+Threatened and Endangered Species and Essential Fish Habitat: Pursuant to its obligations under the Endangered Species Act (ESA), BPA made a determination of whether its proposed project would have any effects on any listed species.
+A species list was obtained for federally-listed, proposed and candidate species potentially occurring within the project boundaries from the United States Fish and Wildlife Service (USFWS).
+Based on the ESA review conducted, BPA made a determination that the project would have "No Effect" for all ESA-listed species and designated critical habitat under USFWS' jurisdiction, except marbled murrelet; Oregon spotted frog (OSF) and its designated critical habitat; and bull trout and its designated critical habitat.
+BPA made a determination that the proposed project would be "Likely to Adversely Affect" OSF, "Not Likely to Adversely Affect" Oregon spotted frog critical habitat, "Not Likely to Adversely Affect" marbled murrelet, "Not Likely to Adversely Affect" bull trout, and "Not Likely to Adversely Affect" bull trout critical habitat.
+The USFWS concurred with this determination in a Biological Opinion (#01EWFW00-2018-F-0790) dated 8/10/2018.
+USFWS confirmed on 7/14/2020 that no changes to the Biological Opinion were needed and that routine vegetation management could continue under the Biological Opinion.
 Impact avoidance and minimization measures, agreed upon between BPA and USFWS during consultation, are noted in the Vegetation Control Prescription and include: